Simultaneous Spatial and Functional Form

 Assuming satisfaction of the Schoenburg-Whitney conditions, with B-splines our transformed dependent variable becomes,

-represents the n by o
+where represents the n by o

 matrix containing the basis vectors and